aidanbudd/trainingPhyloIntro/interpretingPhylogeniesCrete2014.md

 paper](http://www.ncbi.nlm.nih.gov/pubmed/21060816) (PubMed ID:
 21060816), which analyses the possible influence of human activity on spread of rabies virus amongst endemic dog populations in North Africa.

-#### Write down one or more substantive questions we want to address with the analysis
+#### 1. Write down one or more substantive questions we want to address with the analysis

 Always need to begin with this!
 It's a big help in guiding decision-making while carrying out the analysis.

 In this case, we'll use again:

-**"What is the topology of a phylogenetic tree of rabies viruses from North Africa with viruses sampled from several different North African countries?"**
+*"What is the topology of a phylogenetic tree of rabies viruses from North Africa with viruses sampled from several different North African countries?"*

-#### Collect an appropriate set of sequences
+#### 2. Collect an appropriate set of sequences

 These could come from: